PaulRBerg/CoinMarketCap-Desktop/README.md

 # Roadmap :rocket:

-- Refresh button
+- [x] Ads removed
-- Automatic refresh
+- [x] Refresh Button
-- Ability to set notifications when a specific price is hit
+- [ ] Develop the same app for other coin tracking websites, such as CoinGecko
-- Develop the same app for other coin tracking websites, such as CoinGecko
+- [ ] Ability to set notifications when a specific price is hit

 # Donations